-I heard that pianos get better with age.
+-I heard that pianos get better with age.
 Is this true?

 The hypothesis is that tone of a piano – or any acoustic instrument for that matter - will improve with age.
 Here’s my non-scientific take on this:

-Pianos are designed to sound a certain way and function optimally when the action is properly regulated and prepared, and the piano is in tune at the concert pitch of A-440.
+Pianos are designed to sound a certain way and function optimally when the action is properly regulated and prepared, and the piano is in tune at the concert pitch of A-440, give or take.
 Furthermore, the wood used in acoustic instrument manufacturing is seasoned or aged so that it is optimal from day one, not year 50.
 A brand new piano is ideal.
 The 30+/- tons of tension on the strings, and over 1000 pounds of pressure pressing down onto the soundboard is also part of that design.
 The joints, adhesives, and bolts holding this all together are somewhat flexible, and keeping a piano in tune and playing well will allow an instrument to settle into its designed state.
-A piano which is was kept 100 cents low (a half step flat) may settle into nooks and crannies differently, and may never recover from 20 years of improper tuning.
+A piano which is kept 100 cents low (a half step flat) may settle into nooks and crannies differently, and may never recover from 20 years of improper tuning.
 Hence the “feeling” that well played – and by definition well maintained – instruments improve with age.
 Perhaps it’s just better to say they get a bit seasoned.